ysoftwareab/yplatform/docs/working-with-git.md

 ### Add teams and collaborators

+Go to `Settings` tab -> `Collaborators & Teams`.

 * add entire teams, not individual team members
-* when adding your team, give it admin access
+* if adding your team (who owns the repo), give it admin access
+* remove yourself from collaborators (if you were added automatically by Github)

 ### Add topics

+Go to `Code` tab.

 Topics will make it easier to filter our repositories, both public and private ones.

+**Topics are also public, making them a good marketing trick.
+So unless the topic is generic, do prefix it with tobii- or tobii-pro- !!!**

 * team/project name e.g. `tobii-firecloud`, `tobii-pro-sdk`
 * purpose e.g, `eslint-config` or `eslint-plugin`